Polymer/polymer-resin/getting-started.md

       // Allow application to progress as normal so we can
       // exercise as much of the app as possible without working
       // around problems caused by false positives.
       // HACK: DO NOT RUN IN PROD.
+DO NOT SUBMIT.
       'UNSAFE_passThruDisallowedValues': true
     })
 </script>